-At IAVA: As an Associate of Government Affairs, Kaitlynne tracks and reports on federal and state legislation, legal matters, and government policies pertaining to the veterans’ community and IAVA’s policy goals.
+At IAVA: As Associate Director of Government Affairs, Kaitlynne tracks and reports on federal and state legislation, legal matters, and government policies pertaining to the veterans’ community and IAVA’s policy goals.
 She supports the organization’s efforts to bring veterans’ issues out of the beltway and into the consciousness of the American public through support to our traditional and social media initiatives that underscore our priorities.
-Kaitlynne is also in charge of posting our weekly #AdvocacyUpdate blog which details what has happened in the Government Affairs shop that week.
 While everyone in the D.C. office focuses on all of IAVA’s #Big6 issues, Kaitlynne will hone in on the issues that face our nation’s female veterans, their gaps in healthcare compared to their male counterparts, and the sexual assault problems within our current military system.

-Ask Kaitlynne about: Outside of work, Kaitlynne loves spending time with her husband, James, her two children, Vincent and Olivia, her cat, Vivian, and her three dogs, Jimmy Chew, Coco, and Hercules.
-She also enjoys going to the gym, cooking, and going to historical places with her family.
+Ask Kaitlynne about: Outside of work, Kaitlynne loves spending time with her husband, James, her three children, Vincent, Olivia, and Sebastian, and her two dogs Beaux and Coco.
+She also enjoys going to the gym, cooking, and visiting historical places with her family.